nickap/vue-exit-intent/README.md

-# Enhance User Engagement with Exit Intent Detection.
+# Boost User Engagement with Exit Intent Detection.

 ### A composable to show your modal when a user is about to leave the page or another threshold reached.